hongyanh/open-style/README.md

 A starter kit for front end styling, enjoy it!

 ## CSS
-style.css is a ready to use (all-in-one) version
+normalize.css makes browsers render all elements more consistently and in line with modern standards style.css is a ready to use (all-in-one) version, if you want to use specific helpers, please use sass version

 ## SASS
 (comment out the one you do not need in main.scss)